Interceptors allow you to define custom functions that the Echo client will use during API calls. Here are some examples of what you can do with it:

 Each interceptor receives 3 arguments:

-instance for the current operation with access to request, response, and options (query, headers, etc)logger
+app - an instance of the current NuxtAppctx - FetchContext instance for the current operation with access to request, response, and options (query, headers, etc)logger - an instance of a Consola logger used by the module (will be prefixed with nuxt-laravel-echo)